tibs/what/readme.rst

                   print a simple calendar for the given month -today          print out todays date

-  @<word>, ...    only include events that include each given @<word> in
+  @<word>         only include events that include this @<word> in their text.
-                  their text (so if a sequence of events are tagged with
+                  Multiple @<words> may be specified.
+So if some events are tagged with @work, and some with @holiday, and the command line includes @work and @holiday, then only events that contain either @work and/or @holiday in their text will be reported).
-                  @work, and another with @holiday, and the command line include @work @holiday, then *only* those events will be reported).
+                  (But see -count, which changes how the @<words> are used.)

   -count          for the @<words> specified, count how many events contain
                   them, and report that for each @<word>.
 This counts the